Other regulators and organisations

 The Clean Energy Regulator is responsible for administering legislation that will reduce carbon emissions and increase the use of clean energy.
 ASIC is responsible for overseeing activities that involve financial services for regulated emissions units and the financial markets that trade them.
 We signed a Memorandum of Understanding with the Clean Energy Regulator on 1 June 2012.

-Director of Public Prosecutions (DPP)
+Director of Public Prosecutions (CDPP)

 The Commonwealth Director of Public Prosecutions is responsible for the prosecution of offences against Commonwealth law including all Acts administered by ASIC.
-Our relationship is governed by the Memorandum of Understanding with the DPP entered into on 1 March 2006.
+Our relationship is governed by the Memorandum of Understanding with the CDPP entered into on 1 March 2006.